Last updated 12 February 2026

 - purchasing of a restricted number of licences from a computer software developer and then distributing copies of the software.
 This often happens in organisations where a limited number of licences are purchased and then many more copies are distributed to employees

-- distributing of images such as photographic or digital from an artwork
+- distributing photographic or digital images from an artwork

 - photocopying of books from a library.

 Infringement of copyright is determined by qualitative rather than quantitative measures.
 In other words, the amount of copying is not as relevant as whether or not the essence of a work has been copied.
-In some cases, even a small amount of copying may amount to an infringement of copyright.
-Infringement also extends to other activities that are done without the copyright owner’s permission:
+In some cases even a small amount of copying may amount to an infringement of copyright.
+Infringement also extends to other activities that are done without the copyright owner’s permission such as:

 - importation of copyright works into Australia for sale, hire, distribution or exhibition